thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 ### Update the controller code to read the new property

-* Whenever the `api/v1alpha1/`\*\_types1 `file is updated, we need to use`make generate\` command.
+* Whenever the `api/v1alpha1/greet_types1 `file is updated, we need to use `make generate` command.
 This command will perform updates the project with the newly included properties.
 * Below is the reconciler Go code created by operator-sdk under `controllers`.
 * In the Reconcile function, the `log.Log` is used to log simple message
 * We initialize an instance of the Greet CRD object which has Name property
 * The `r.Get()` will fetch the CRD instance from the Cluster, in case of error when obtaining the object simply return it.

-* If the CRD instance is availabe, we get the name and log it.
+* If the CRD instance is available, we get the name and log it.
 * At this point there are NO changes to other files in the project.

 ```go
 func (r *GreetReconciler) Reconcile(ctx context.Context, req ctrl.Request) (ctrl.Result, error) {